Psykotikism/Mutant_Tanks/README.md

 			"Flash Speed"					"5.0"
 		}
 		// The Super Tank flings survivors high into the air.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the survivor is flung into the air.
+		// "Fling Hit" - When a survivor is hit by a Tank's claw or rock, the survivor is flung into the air.
 		"Fling Ability"
 		{
 			// Enable this ability.